powerhousepro69/videoinfox/readme.md

 <br />

-**NEW: &nbsp; Resume lists now updated with added videos via -Playlist Add or added playlists via -Add to Queue**
+**NEW: &nbsp; -Save As added to change and queue to save the loaded playlist as... with file overwrite prompt.**

 <br />